PendoNL/laravel-fontawesome/README.md

 composer require pendonl/laravel-fontawesome
 ```

-Next, you must install the service provider:
+Next, you must install the service provider (For L5.5 and up Auto-Discovery is enabled):

 ```php
 // config/app.php